diablobench/diablobench.github.io/artifact.md

 #### Hardware dependencies

 It is recommended to use a x86-64 architecture to simplify the evaluation.
-In particular, VirtualBox, which is used in our screencast, does not support ARM processors, we thus recommend one machine with at least: 8GB memory, 4 vCPUs/cores and 10 GB storage space.
+In particular, VirtualBox, which is used in our screencast, does not support ARM processors, we thus recommend one virtual machine with at least: 8GB memory, 4 vCPUs/cores and 10 GB storage space.
-For a fresh setup, one can use as many as 200 machines, each with up to 36 vCPUs and 72 GiB of memory, spread across 5 continents.
+For a fresh install, one can use as many as 200 machines, each with up to 36 vCPUs and 72 GiB of memory, spread across 5 continents.

 #### Software dependencies
 There is no additional software dependency required, besides VirtualBox, if you download the VirtualBox image to run Diablo.